Books & Book Chapters

 Current Graduate Students

-• Josue Chevez-Sahona (Auburn University)
+• Josué Chevez-Sahona (Auburn University) - request poster

-• Caroline Crews (Auburn University)
+• Caroline Crews (Auburn University) - request poster

 • Maya Lapp (University of Tennessee)

-• Jared Gorrell (Austin Peay State University)
+• Jared Gorrell (Austin Peay State University) - request poster

 • Project: “Flora and ecology of Shortleaf Pine-Oak Savannas of the Black Belt Ecoregion of Alabama."